Murders of John Brandenburg and Keith Bibbs: Keith Bibbs

 Keith Lavell Bibbs (formerly known as Adam) was the third of the four victims to be discovered at the burial site.
 This victim was believed to be around fifteen to eighteen years of age, although he may have been aged in his early twenties.
 His hair was cut short and was black, and he was most likely between five feet eight inches and six feet two inches in height.
 He had received several fillings in life.

 The clothing worn by this decedent included a distinctive red and black belt, inscribed with the word "devil" multiple times.
 The buckle contained the word "jeans".
 A pair of jeans and pajama bottoms were found on his remains, along with a pair of black size 12 suede boots.
 The boots were made in the Hush Puppies design and had metal buckles to fasten them on each side.

 As with the vast majority of Eyler's murder victims, this decedent was found with his trousers and underwear around his ankles.

 Eyler specifically stated this murder had been committed in July 1983, and confirmed investigators' suspicions that the victim had been a hitchhiker whom he had lured into his vehicle near Indiana State Road 63 in Terre Haute, Indiana.

 Investigator Scott McCord correctly believed that Adam was likely native to the region, having initially speculated he may have been a Chicago or St. Louis native.

 In July 2020, the DNA Doe Project announced their intention to identify Adam using genetic genealogy.
-In July 2023, Adam was formally identified via forensic genealogy as a 16-year-old Chicagoan named Keith Lavell Bibbs (also known as Kaif Bismallah).
+In July 2023, Adam was formally identified via forensic genealogy as a 16-year-old Chicagoan named Keith Lavell Bibbs (also known as Kaif Bismillah).